iarenal/group2payrollsystem/README.md

   - Click on the Attendance button inside.<br/>
   - Fill out the form with dates and reasons for your leave.<br/>
   - Click on the “Time In” button to clock in and “TimeOut” button to clock out.<br/>
+    - After clicking “Time In,” a successful time-in message should be displayed.<br/>
+    - After clicking “Time Out,” a successful time-out message should be displayed.<br/>
+    - Once “Time In” or “Time Out” is clicked, it should become unclickable.<br/>
+    - The time format for Time In and Time Out should be in “hh:mm.<br/>
+    - Worked hours and overtime hours should be displayed in the text field.<br/>
+    - Click on the “Close” button to return.
   - Click on the “Time In” button to clock in and “TimeOut” button to clock out.<br/>

+  <dt>Employee Access to Attendance Summary:</dt>

+  - Log in as Employee. <br/>

 ---